 To scope for a platform means you identify the capacities and ecosystem necessary for your product to establish itself, and have a clear plan for creating and leveraging those opportunities.

 Ford's Model T famously came in one color: Black.
-It was as simple and un-customizable a car could have been in an era when other cars were often entirely bespoke.
+Its early iterations were as simple and un-customizable as a car could have been in an era when other cars were often entirely bespoke.
 Ford both identified the key things people wanted in a vehicle and built only those, and used that first step to build toward a larger platform of both internal capacities like advanced assembly line manufacturing and the external ecosystem of a nationwide network of highways, repair shops, and gas stations that were supercharged as a result of the introduction of the Model T.

 Tesla vehicles today represent that same level of simplification and focus in the electric car category.
 Tesla identified only the things people wanted in a vehicle (including price) and cut out hundreds of extra parts to simplify production.
-Their compounding successes let them build out a larger platform of battery manufacturing capacity, charging stations, and other electric car technologies that keep them far ahead of the compeititon in this rising category.
+They also changed the basic formula settled on by other manufacturers, favoring continuous improvement (including OTA software updates) over model year distinctions, and selling direct instead of through dealerships.
+Their compounding successes let them build out a larger platform of battery manufacturing capacity, charging stations, and other electric car technologies that keep them far ahead of the competition in this rising category.

 Scoping Only the First Steps